inaki321/k8sOnDemand/README.md

 Eg.  `curl 10.1.131.177:5983/groupServer`

 ## orchestrator

-need to setup k8s config for kubernetes library to work as expected
+need to setup k8s config in the terminal for kubernetes library to work as expected

 ```
 #create kube dir to fetch using kubernetes/client-node library (only for orchestrator )